-Another instance was a friend who told me about a lady who analyzed the socio-economic situation in Nigeria and the issue of unemployment in the most basic way.
+Another instance was a friend who told me about a lady who analysed the socioeconomic situation in Nigeria and the issue of unemployment in the most basic way.

 According to her, many youths who are not looking in the right direction and are not willing to learn handiwork and those who even learn, learn only the most fashionable ones like Aluminum making, tailoring, Hair styling or Barbing.

-In her words, they are not looking at other forms of labor where youths have overlooked like bricklaying, plumbing, etc. And as a result only very old people can be noticed to be doing this form of labor.
+In her words, they are not looking at other forms of labor where youths have overlooked like bricklaying, plumbing, etc. And as a result, only very old people can be noticed to be doing this form of labour.

-Before I go further, one ex-corper once stated to me during my camp days that " all these skill acquisition program just bastardized the reason we went to school to study " .
+Before I go further, one ex-Corper once stated to me during my camp days that " all these skill acquisition programs just bastardized the reason we went to school to study ".